emann/flex-config/docs/tutorial.md

 ## Creating a FlexConfig

-Everything is based around Pydantic's Basemodel, which we subclass and add fields to that are then populated from one or more [ConfigSource]s.
+Everything is based around Pydantic's `BaseModel`, which we subclass and add fields to that are then populated from one or more [ConfigSource]s.
 Generally you want to create *one* of these and load its details only at startup, then reuse the same instance throughout the application.